vinfreecs/genga/docs/InitialConditions.rst

 The initial conditions
 ----------------------

-| The following parameters are relevant for the initial conditions and can be set in the :literal:`param.dat` file:
+| The following parameters are relevant for the initial conditions and can be set in the :ref:`param.dat<ParamFile>` file:

 - :literal:`Input file`
 - :literal:`Input file Format`